Go to content

 for

-Creates multiple child HTML elements or components.
+Creates multiple child HTML elements or components based on a reactive array.

 [ 'for', items, ( item, index ) => child ]